 Blue Raven Custom-Built Design and Proposal

-As a rule of thumb, our designers place as many panels on the south facing eaves because they generally spend the most amount of time in direct sunlight.
-If you don’t have a southern facing roof, east and west facing roofs get enough sunlight to make solar panels a viable option.
-By creating a simple calculation, our team of designers can determine how much electricity each panel will produce and how many panels your home will need to offset the amount of electricity that you desire.
+As a rule of thumb, our designers place as many panels on the south-facing eaves as they can because these panels generally spend the most amount of time in direct sunlight.
+If you don’t have a southern facing roof, east and west facing roofs also get enough sunlight to make solar panels a viable option.
+With a simple calculation, our team of designers can determine how much electricity each panel will produce and how many panels your home will need to offset the amount of electricity you desire.
 The best part of this whole process is that it is absolutely 100% free!
 The custom design also includes a proposal that outlines projected lifetime savings, pricing, financing options, and solar incentives.